AmpereComputing/terraform-azure-ampere-vm/examples/cbl-mariner/README.md

 ### Destroying when done

-You now should have a fully running and configured OpenSUSE instance.
+You now should have a fully running and configured CBL-Mariner instance.
 When finished you will need to execute the 'destroy' command to remove all created objects in a 'leave no trace' manner.
 Execute the following from a command to remove all created objects when finished: